Cappelen Damm webshop on desktop

 Replaced a legacy e-commerce platform for Norway's largest publisher with a unified, scalable webshop — expanding from 3 user groups to 7+, eliminating content bottlenecks, and consolidating fragmented systems into one experience.

-Solo designer · 9 developers · 1 product manager
+Product designer · 9 developers · 1 product manager

 7+